liborty/indxvec/README.md

 use indxvec::Mutops;
 ```

 This trait contains mutable reverse and mutable sort methods.
 They all overwrite `self` with their outputs.
-When we do not need the original order, this is often the most efficient way to sort.
+When we do not need to preserve the original order, this is often the most efficient way to sort.
 Non-destructive versions are implemented in trait `Vecops`.

 ### mutisort